MailTape/MailTape-v1/_posts/2017-08-06-Kelly-Lee-Owens.md

 # MailTape's selection

 ## Kelly Lee Owens — Anxi. ft.
 Jenny Hval
-_Louise_: **"**I saw Kelly Lee Owens live at a festival where she played really early in the day and her set was so awesome.
+_Louise_: **"**I saw Kelly Lee Owens live at a festival where she played really early in the day : her set was so awesome.
 Her music resonated in me during the show and I was so glad to get to see her.
 Kelly Lee Owens' album is so good, I had to feature her in a MailTape episode!**"**

 ## Peggy Gou - Gou Talk
 _Louise_: **"**I'm still discovering a lot of women creating electronic music.It makes me so glad.
 Peggy Gou is a Berlin based Korean artist and this song of hers is so damn cool.
 There's a funky vibes in the melody and the bass are so present.
 Makes me wanna dance!**"**